Wanting to Die | Anne Sexton’s lust for precipice

 and the love, whatever it was, an infection.

 The end of Wanting to Die suggests that bitterness belongs not to death but to life.
 Life, which appears full of possibilities and flattery, is a prison, and death can free anyone from its illusions.
 Love is listed as one of the most vicious manifestations of life because it is a feeling easy to cling to, something that apparently makes the pain more bearable.
 But death can come and save anyone from this unhealthy bond and show the true face of love: an infection to get rid of and then abruptly to forget.

 The only true confessional poet

 Sexton’s language is straightforward, even if it has a few peaks of symbolism and cryptic passages.
-This literary style is common among the authors of so-called “confessional poetry”, a form of post-modernism that originated in the USA around 1950.
-This poetic movement found its center in the expression of the self, personal traumas and taboo topics such as mental illness, sexuality or suicide.
-Notable exponents were Robert Lowell, John Berryman and Sylvia Plath,although Sexton described herself as “the only true confessional poet”.
-However, Plath in particular had a lot in common with Sexton, and she as well addressed the topic of suicide in her poem Lady Lazarus.
+This literary style is common among the authors of so-called “confessional poetry,” a form of post-modernism that originated in the USA around 1950.
+This poetic movement found its center in the expression of the self, personal traumas, and taboo topics such as mental illness, sexuality, or suicide.
+Notable exponents were Robert Lowell, John Berryman, and Sylvia Plath, although Sexton described herself as “the only true confessional poet.”
+However, Plath in particular had a lot in common with Sexton, and she also addressed the topic of suicide in her poem Lady Lazarus.

 It is perhaps because of this literary trend that Sexton started to write poetry in the first place.
-Her psychiatrist, Martin Orne, suggested that writing could help her in processing her painful discomfort.
+Her psychiatrist, Martin Orne, suggested writing could help her process her painful discomfort.
 Unfortunately, that was not enough.
-Neither therapy nor poetry succeeded in keeping her away from her personal precipice.
+Neither therapy nor poetry succeeded in keeping her away from her precipice.
 In 1974, at the age of 46, Sexton put on her mother’s fur coat, poured herself a glass of vodka, and locked herself in the garage after starting the car engine.
-Since then, Wanting to Die is considered one of her poetic suicide notes.
+Since then, Wanting to Die has been considered one of her poetic suicide notes.